 Not as much as I did about the main site from that merger at least: All Freelance Writing.
 And I've finally made a decision:

 It's time to go home.

-Not long ago, I announced the focus of All Freelance Writing would no longer be three-fold.
+Not long ago, I announced the focus of All Indie Writers would no longer be three-fold.
 It would focus predominantly around freelance writing.
 While I'll still talk about indie publishing and blogging in that context (in the sense of blogging-as-marketing, indie publishing for thought leadership purposes, and occasionally talking about both as supplemental income streams), they're taking a back seat.

 That change was already made.
 And after a few more minor structural changes (so there aren't any redirection problems with the brand reversion), we're going back to the old All Freelance Writing name.
 It simply makes sense.